Spiffyk/twitch-node-sdk/README.md

 ## Loading

-To integrate the TwitchTV JavaScript SDK on your site, follow these steps:
+To integrate the Twitch JavaScript SDK on your site, follow these steps:

 First, register a [new client application][].
 Record the **Client ID** and **Client Secret** you receive in a safe place.